RAK3372 WisBlock LPWAN Module Quick Start Guide

 Upgrading the Firmware

-If you want to upgrade to the latest version of the firmware of the module, you can follow this section.
+If you want to upgrade to the latest version of the firmware of the module, follow this section.
 The latest firmware can be found in the software section of RAK3172 Datasheet.

 What if the RAK3372 WisBlock Core module stops responding to AT commands and/or firmware updates?